nre-learning/nrelabs-curriculum/docs/nrelabs.rst

 * Course: Like a category or topic of study
 * Lessons: A set of exercises that make sense together to teach something with a common set of resources.
 Usually a NetOps task.
-* Labs - A set of related steps forming a workflow in a Lesson
+* Labs (also known as stages): A set of related steps forming a workflow in a Lesson

 Lesson and Lab Relationship
 ------------------------------